davepeck/cats-and-dogs-grid/README.md

 This is a super-simple template for my daughter and I to explore modern front-end programming.

-- Use `npm run start` to run a local dev server on http://localhost:1234/
+Use `npm run start` to run a local dev server on http://localhost:1234/
-- Use `npm run build` to generate a set of assets that can be deployed to any static web host.

 All code lives in `src/`.
 You'll probably want to start by editing `app.tsx` and `index.scss`.